HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 Yes, I’m talking about rubbing two sticks together to start a fire.

 It’s not quite as straightforward as some of the movie depictions would have us believe.
-But it can definitely be done.
+But it can be done.

-I’m going to show you how to start a fire with sticks in three different ways, so you can try it out for yourself.
+There are a few ways you can do it, and today i’m going to show you how to start a fire with sticks in three different ways, so you can try it out for yourself.

 By the time you’re done reading, you’ll have all the knowledge and skills you need to light a campfire, no matter where you are.

-The Hand Drill Method
+Hand Drill Method

 The first method we’re going to go over is the hand drill method.